thdcksdyd98/data_engineering/README.md

 This portfolio was created with the goal of transitioning into a **Data Engineer role**.
 Every project here reflects my focus on building pipelines that are not just technically sound, but also **scalable, maintainable, and relevant to modern data engineering practices**.

-> 📅 Repository started: **June 29, 2025**

 ---

-Feel free to explore each folder for detailed project documentation, architecture diagrams, and code walkthroughs.